nesrinkalender/react-flux-movie-UI/README.md

 # react-flux-movie-UI
-reactJS and flux app of a movie service.
+reactJS and flux app of a movie service built for fun.

 UI based on :